wetewttwewte/kms-pico-activator-windows-10/README.md

 ###

-<p align="left">A) Unpack archive ( most of them comes with password protection and from what i learn, that's because developers wants to protect their software from unwanted visitors )<br>B) Find the .exe file, which is most common to be named with the brand of creator<br>C) Turn off Windows defender or AV on your machine<br>D) Run software with administrator rights <br>E) Selected Windows or Office version which you want to activate<br>F) Enjoy your digital license for free ( most of the times activation process is valid for 180 days )</p>
+<p align="left">A) Unpack archive ( most of them comes with password protection and from what i learn, that's because developers wants to protect their software from unwanted visitors )<br>B) Find the .exe file, which is most common to be named with the brand of creator<br>C) Turn off Windows defender or AV on your machine<br>D) Run software with administrator rights <br>E) Select Windows or Office version which you want to activate<br>F) Enjoy your digital license for free ( most of the times activation process is valid for 180 days )</p>

 ###